DavidRajchman/ROS2_modular_edge_offloading/bridge/docs/AI_reference.md

 *   The Bridge Control Plane reports significant failures (e.g., inability to set up a route, loss of communication with OM or VHC, critical errors from Data Plane) to the OM (if possible) and/or logs them extensively for manual intervention.

 ## 5. Key Design Principles and Assumptions Summary
+* **Separate TCP Roles:** The Control Plane acts as a TCP server for managing control communication, while the Data Plane acts as a TCP client for establishing connections to gateways.
 *   **Low Latency (Data Plane):** A primary driver for data forwarding architecture.
 *   **Identical Transport Layer:** VHCs and MECs utilize the same `TransportLib` and ROS2 environment.
 *   **Standardized Message Headers:** Messages contain `Source_Identifier` and `Topic` for routing.